090217

 You have trusted the people who own and operate the show behind the scenes.

 We’ve had a stimulus package the last 8 years.
 Bush hit the accelerator and so did Greenspan.
-We should

-and Congress' strings.
+Bush and Congress' strings.

-Unfortunately, at the same time, the
+Unfortunately, at the

-These two needs are regrettably seemingly
+not implode.
+These two needs

-in contradiction to one another.
+are regrettably seemingly in contradiction to one another.

-As we see it, the first policy course correction would be to remove all of those making less than 100,000/year off the income
+As we see it, the first policy course correction would be to remove all of those making less than 100,000/year

+off the income tax rolls.
+This is for the most part everyone.
 This insures that those who need money the most will have the maximum amount they need.

-At the same time we would recommend raising the income tax on the wealthiest one percent of Americans to whatever it takes
+At the same time we would recommend raising the income tax on the wealthiest one percent of Americans

-to balance the budget.
-The wealthiest one percent of Americans own over 42% of
+to whatever it takes to balance the budget.
+The wealthiest one percent of Americans

-this nations’ wealth.
-To be in this bracket one needs to have a net worth
+own over 42% of this nations’ wealth.
+To be in this bracket one needs to

-of over 3.7 million.
-On average these individuals have over 10 million in assets.
-Seeing
+have a net worth of over 3.7 million.
+On average these individuals have over

-as how the deficits of the last eight years were created for the most part because of Bush’s tax cuts to these people,
+10 million in assets.
+Seeing as how the deficits of the last eight years were created for the most part because

-“his base”, the budget should be balanced on their bank accounts.
+should be balanced on their bank accounts.

 The problem with this “Robin